DxrT29178/magnetometro-raspi/README.md

 #//  OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE
 #//  SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-este programa y codigo es parte de un proyecto de investigacion sobre nanoparticular mangneticas.
+este programa y codigo es parte de un proyecto de investigacion sobre nanoparticular mangneticas. se utilizaron librerias de RTIMULib para calibrar el sensor magnetico y obtener los parametros de filtros, como filtros de Kalman u otros.